composewell/streamly/README.md

 yields per second.
 For more sophisticated rate control see the haddock documentation.

+## Arrays

+The `Streamly.Mem.Array` module provides mutable arrays.
+Arrays are the computing duals of streams.
+Streams are good at sequential access, immutable transformations of in-transit data whereas arrays are good at random access, in-place transformations of buffered data.
+Unlike streams which are potentially infinite, arrays are necessarily finite.
+Arrays can be used as an efficient interface between streams and external storage systems like memory, files and network.
+Streams and arrays complete each other to provide a general purpose computing system.
+The design of streamly as a general purpose computing framework is centered around these two fundamental aspects of computing and storage.

+Arrays in streamly use pinned memory outside GC and therefore avoid any GC overhead for the storage in arrays. `ByteString` data type from the `bytestring` package and the `Text` data type from the `text` package are just special cases of arrays. `ByteString` is equivalent to `Array Word8` and `Text` is equivalent to a `utf16` encoded `Array Word8`.
+All the bytestring and text operations can be performed on arrays with equivalent or better performance by converting them to and from streams.

+## Folds

+`Streamly.Fold` module provides composable left folds.
+A `Fold` is a consumer of a stream.
+Folds can be used to fold a stream.
+Folds can be composed in many ways, a stream can be distributed to multiple folds, or it can be partitioned across multiple folds, or demultiplexed over multiple folds, or unzipped to two folds.
+We can also use folds to fold segments of stream generating a stream of the folded results.

+If you are familiar with the `foldl` library, these are the same composable left folds but simpler and better integrated with streamly, and with many more powerful ways of composing and applying them.

 ## File IO

 The following code snippet implements some common Unix command line utilities